 - Edit Ruler After - Open the ruler editor view, to edit the paragraph ruler shown after the paragraph.

 - Stretching Style - Open the stretching options editor view.
 The stretching options are used to adjust word spacing, tracking, scale glyphs and inline shapes when stretching a paragraph of text into the available frame region.
-Editing the stretching style, is described in more details below, at the stretching style section of the Paragraph Style view.
+Editing the stretching style, is described in the Paragraph Options section.

 - Hyphenation Options - Open the hyphenation options editor view.
-Editing the hyphenation options, is described in more details below, at the hyphenation section of the Paragraph Style view.
+Editing the hyphenation options, is described in the Paragraph Options section.

 - Drop Capitals - Open the drop capitals editor view.
 Drop capitals is a typographic option, used to show one or more initial characters with a larger formatting over multiple lines.
 Drop capital options are described in more detail at the Drop Capitals section of the Paragraph Style view.